snailfrying/flowers/README.md

 ### 🚀 Highlights

 - **Popup on Selection** - Instant AI tools when you highlight text
+- **Image OCR** - Right-click any image to extract text with Vision models (GPT-4o, Gemini, Claude, etc.)
-- **PDF Support** - Built-in PDF reader with full translation capabilities
+- **PDF Support** - Built-in PDF reader with full translation capabilities and professional toolbar
 - **Multi-Provider Support** - Connect to OpenAI, Ollama, DeepSeek, DashScope, Anthropic, Google, and more
 - **Custom Prompts** - Full control over AI behavior for each workflow
 - **Side Panel Workspace** - Integrated chat, notes, and settings